Juvenile Idiopathic Arthritis (Pediatric)

 Juvenile idiopathic arthritis is the most common type of arthritis in children where the immune system mistakenly attacks the body’s tissues, causing inflammation in joints and sometimes in the eye.
-One especially concerning complication of active disease is Macrophage Activation Syndrome.
+One complication of chronic untreated arthritis is damage to the cartilage in affected joints.

 What are the symptoms of juvenile idiopathic arthritis?

 Common symptoms are joint swelling and stiffness, intermittent fever, an erythematous or salmon pink rash, limping, and aching in one or more joints.
-Lab tests may show high white blood cell counts, platelet counts, erythrocyte sedimentation rate, C-reactive protein, complement levels, ferritin levels and immunoglobulins.
+Lab tests may show high white blood cell counts, platelet counts, erythrocyte sedimentation rate, C-reactive protein, ferritin levels and immunoglobulins.
+Some patients with JIA may have completely normal labs.
 Radiological exams may show bone and soft tissue changes and growth abnormalities.